ellisalgernon/PS-tmp/README.md

 * `Wabbajack`
 * `Wabbajack Downloads`

-WJ will delete **everything** in the installation folder - including itself - that it does not expect to be there!
+WJ will delete <ins>everything</ins> in the installation folder - including itself - that it does not expect to be there!

 > The downloads folder is theoretically exempt from this - but to be on the safe side, do **not** put it inside the installation folder, even if WJ suggests this automatically.